-undermine the legal protection of technological measures and would diminish rights holders' ability to enforce "effective legal remedies" (as required by WCT Article 11) in the event of such circumvention.
-While this provision is overbroad, IIPA and its members acknowledge that the Swiss Parliament limited the "permitted purpose" exception to acts of circumvention only and appropriately did not apply it to permit trafficking in circumvention tools.
+Technological protection measures (TPMs): Legal protection for technological measures does not satisfy treaty standards and represents a dramatic and trade-distorting departure from the standard in the EU Copyright Directive (Articles 6.1 and 6.2) and the U.S. Digital Millennium Copyright Act (17 U.S.C. §1201).
+The Swiss law allows the circumvention of technological measures "for the purposes of a use permitted by law" (Article 39(a)(4)).
+While certain narrow exceptions to the act of circumvention would be justifiable, such as those in the Digital Millennium Copyright Act in the U.S., this provision sweeps so broadly as to permit circumvention of any type of technological measure to take advantage of any copyright or related rights exception.
+This is far too broad, particularly given the inappropriately wide scope of the private copying exception, which taken together with this provision would allow individuals to circumvent access or copy control measures in order to copy from illegal sources and share with friends.
+It would thus seriously undermine the legal protection of technological measures and would diminish right holders' ability to enforce "effective legal remedies" (as required by WCT Article 11) in the event of such circumvention.
+While this provision is overbroad, IIPA and its members acknowledge that the Swiss Parliament limited the "permitted purpose" exception to acts of circumvention only, and appropriately did not apply it to permit trafficking in circumvention tools.
 Adequate standards for protection against acts of circumvention of technological measures are set out in both the EU Copyright Directive and the DMCA, neither of which goes so far as to permit or sanction such acts in such a sweeping manner.
-It should be noted that beyond the public rhetoric against Digital Rights Management (DRM), both the Copyright Directive and the DMCA have gone a long way to promote new modes of delivery of copyright works for consumers.
+It should be noted that beyond the public rhetoric against Digital Rights Management (DRM), both the Copyright Directive and the DMCA have gone a long way to promote new modes of delivering copyright works to consumers.

-On a more positive note, a new Article 69a provides for fines for the circumvention of TPMs, the manufacture, import, distribution etc. of circumvention devices, the removal or alteration of electronic rights management information and the reproduction, distribution, importation etc. of works from which electronic rights management information has been removed or altered without authority.
+On a more positive note, as stated in IIPA's 2008 and 2009 submissions, a new Article 69a provides for fines for the circumvention of TPMs, the manufacture, import, distribution etc. of circumvention devices, the removal or alteration of electronic rights management information and the reproduction, distribution, importation etc. of works from which electronic rights management information has been removed or altered without authority.
 The violation of the anti-circumvention provisions on a commercial scale is sanctioned with up to one year imprisonment or a fine.
 The circumvention acts penalized under Article 69a, however, should carry the same sentences as other acts of copyright infringement penalized under the copyright law.
-With the categorization of circumvention acts as mere "misdemeanours" ("Übertretungen") instead of offences (which can be penalized with up to 3 years' imprisonment or a fine), several procedural measures for criminal prosecution are not available.
+With the categorization of circumvention acts as mere "misdemeanours" ("Übertretungen") instead of offences (which can be penalized with up to three years' imprisonment or a fine), several procedural measures for criminal prosecution are not available.
 These include for example imprisonment or the sentencing for attempt which is only possible if there is an explicit reference to this in the law.
 This distinction in sanctions is not justified, given that these acts are intentional acts with the same degree of injustice as the other infringing acts set out in the chapter on penal provisions.
+We urge the Swiss government to rethink these provisions.

 In addition, some of the penal provisions have been improved.
-Infringement of copyright/related rights on a commercial scale now is sanctioned with up to 5 years' imprisonment and a fine (Articles 67(2) and 69(2)); imprisonment has to be combined with a fine.
-The previous provisions set out a penalty of imprisonment of up to 3 years and a fine of up to 100,000 francs (US\$86,244).
+Infringement of copyright and related rights on a commercial scale now is sanctioned with up to 5 years' imprisonment and a fine (Articles 67(2) and 69(2)); imprisonment has to be combined with a fine.
+The previous provisions set out a penalty of imprisonment of up to 3 years and a fine of up to 100,000 Swiss Francs (US\$92,963).